JGL/CCIDiploma-AutumnWinter2021/README.md

 The [Diploma in Creative Computing](https://www.arts.ac.uk/subjects/creative-computing/undergraduate/ual-creative-computing-institute-diploma) is split into two blocks of teaching. **Block 1** takes up the entire Autumn term and half of the Spring term. **Block 2** follows on, taking the second half of Spring term and the entire Summer term.

-TBC will be supporting the online Diploma cohort for all units as Diploma Head.

 **Block 1** consists of three units:

-- Unit 1: Creative Coding and Creative Computing Frameworks - taught by me and TBC.
+- Unit 1: Creative Coding and Creative Computing Frameworks - taught by me.
-- Unit 2: Introducing Computational Futures and Artificial Intelligence - taught by TBC and [Dr. Rebecca Fiebrink](https://www.arts.ac.uk/creative-computing-institute/people/rebecca-fiebrink).
+- Unit 2: Introducing Computational Futures and Artificial Intelligence - taught by [Murad Khan](https://www.muradkhan.co.uk/).
-- [Unit 3: Creative Practice: Visual Coding and Physical Computing](https://github.com/developdata/CCIDiploma-Unit3) - taught by [Indira Knight](https://www.linkedin.com/in/indira-k-bb857515b/) and TBC.
+- Unit 3: Creative Practice: Visual Coding and Physical Computing - taught by [Matthew Plummer-Fernández](https://www.plummerfernandez.com/).

 **Block 2** consists of three units:

 - Unit 4: Coding for Collaborative App Development - taught by me.
-- Unit 5: Working and the Digital Creative Industries - taught by TBC.
+- Unit 5: Working and the Digital Creative Industries - taught by [Murad Khan](https://www.muradkhan.co.uk/).
-- Unit 6: Creative Practice: Computational Environments - taught by [Indira Knight](https://www.linkedin.com/in/indira-k-bb857515b/) and TBC.
+- Unit 6: Creative Practice: Computational Environments - taught by [Matthew Plummer-Fernández](https://www.plummerfernandez.com/).

 ## Learning Outcomes and platforms for doing so